 1. Choose the tone of voice you want to use to reach your target audience carefully

 Think about what personality fits your brand and your company culture?
-Whether that is being honest, knowledgeable, experiences, creative, playful or funny, use it to your advantage and show it off in your content.
+Whether that is being honest, knowledgeable, experienced, creative, playful or funny, use it to your advantage and show it off in your content.

 2. Consider whose attention you are seeking